Kuljit Singh Randhawa: Member of Legislative Assembly

 He represents the Dera Bassi Assembly constituency as MLA in Punjab Assembly.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.
+He has been elected as president of Truck Union Derabassi 4 times and has served as president of all Punjab Transport Union in 2019.
+He has been chosen as Member of Zila Parishad of District Patiala by lead of 23460 votes from block Bhankharpur.